joshuaeckroth/cinf401-website/notes/statistics.markdown

  14.50000  15.33333
 {% endhighlight %}

-Comparing sprays A and B, we see that the $p$ value is 0.65, which is not strong enough to reject the null hypothesis at the 0.05 level of significance.
+Comparing sprays A and B, we see that the p-value is 0.65, which is not strong enough to reject the null hypothesis at the 0.05 level of significance.
 So, we cannot say that either A is a significantly better spray than B or vice versa.

 Comparing sprays A and C gives a different story: